 - Refresh the Desktop and see.

 - Turn off Cloud sync: If you use a Cloud service like OneDrive, we recommend you turn off sync for OneDrive and see.
-If you can delete it, then you know that this was what was causing the issue.
+If you can delete it, you know this was causing the issue.
 In this case, you can then Uncheck the folders you don’t want to sync.

 - Delete files in Safe Mode: Boot Windows 11 in Safe Mode and then delete the files.